zoffixznet/perl6.party/post/Anguish--Invisible-Programming-Language-and-Invisible-Data-Theft.md

 `my` in this code.
 It's our malicious operator that gets automatically imported from `SomethingInnocent`.
-When the code is run, our operator gets called with the value of `$credit_card` and we dump it to our secret file `DUBUG.txt`.
+When the code is run, our operator gets called with the value of `$credit_card` and we dump it to our secret file `DEBUG.txt`.
 Data theft completed.

 ### Wait a minute!
 What about git commits?